XIVDATA/public/README.md

 ## Contributing

 There are many ways to help this open source project.
-Write tutorials, improve documentation, share bugs with others, make feature requests, or just write code.
-We look forward to every contribution.
+Write bug reports, make feature requests, write code, help us translate the page (maybe we will support Chinese and Korean if we have people who help us with).
+We look forwar to every contribution.

 For more information and our guidelines, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.